small-tech/auto-encrypt/README.md

 )
 ```

+## Client details

+Auto Encrypt is does one thing and one thing well: it automatically provisions a Let’s Encrypt TLS certificate for your Node.js https servers using the HTTP-01 challenge method when your server is first hit from its hostname and it automatically renews your certificate from thereon.

+Auto Encrypt __does not_ and __will not__:

+  - Implement wildcard certificates.
+For most [small tech](https://small-tech.org/about/#small-technology) needs (personal web sites and web apps), you will likely need no more than two domains (the root domain and, due to historic and conventional reasons, the www subdomain).
+You will definitely not need more than the 100 domains that are supported per certificate.
+If you do, chances are you are looking to use Auto Encrypt in a startup or corporate setting, which is not what its for.

+  - Implement DNS-01 or any other methods that cannot be fully automated.

 ## Staging and production server behaviour and rate limits

 By default, Auto Encrypt will use the Let’s Encrypt production environment.
-This is most likely what you want as it means that your HTTPS server will Just Work™, provisioning its TLS certificate automatically the first time the server is hit via its hostname and from thereon automatically renewing its certificate.
+This is most likely what you want as it means that your HTTPS server will Just Work™, provisioning its TLS certificate automatically the first time the server is hit via its hostname and from thereon automatically renewing the certificate a month ahead of its expiry date.

 However, be aware that the production server has [rate limits](https://letsencrypt.org/docs/rate-limits/).